jeffgerhard/tumblr-export/README.md

 python3 tumblr-export.py [OUTPUT_DIR]
 ```

-If no OUTPUT_DIR is specified, JSON files will be created in the ```tumblr-posts``` directory.
+If no OUTPUT_DIR is specified, JSON files will be created in a directory named for the tumblr.

 # Output Format
 One directory per post, with a JSON file and any post images contained in the directory.
-Directories are named ```<post number>```.
+Directories are named with the post date, post type, and post slug (if any).
 Each post file is in the JSON format defined at https://www.tumblr.com/docs/en/api/v2#posts.